 Grab a bite at The Bourse

 If you’re seeing the sites of historic Philadelphia, the Bourse Food Hall is a good place to take a break for something to eat.
-Stop for coffee at Menagerie Coffee, a fantastic sandwich at Freebyrd Chicken, and lots of other delicious options.
+Stop for ice cream at Scoop De Ville or poke bowls at Abunai Poke.
+We particularly love the sandwiches at Freebyrd Chicken.

 Stroll along Elfreth’s Alley

-Elfreth’s Alley is where historic Philly comes alive, capturing a time before large factories when artisans and tradespeople worked out of their residential first floors.
+Elfreth’s Alley is where historic Philly comes alive, capturing a time before large factories, when artisans and tradespeople worked out of their residential first floors.
 Each of the alleyway’s 32 colorful homes tells a story of pre-industrial livelihoods and has for the past 300 years, making it the oldest street in America.
+Residents regularly decorate for holidays and events in Elfreth’s Alley, so it’s fun to visit at different times throughout the year because we always see something different.

 Hang out at Spruce Street Harbor Park